invader1234/discord-dm-1.7.2/README.md

 The Server Members Intent must be turned on,

-HOW? go to `Dev Portal > Bot > Privileged Gateway Intents` and toggle `Server Members Intent`, refer above image.
+HOW? go to `Discord Developer Portal > Bot > Privileged Gateway Intents` and toggle `Server Members Intent`, refer above image.

 ***